Humaira Abid

 “We make meaning of our lives in the way we tell our stories.
 This show/series is focused on the current situation in the world and how it’s shaping our lives.” –Humaira Abid

-In Abid’s series of carved wood sculptures, SHAPE OF WAR (above,) the artist depicts a rehal, an X-shaped book-rest used to hold religious scriptures.
+In Abid’s series of carved wood sculptures, THE SHAPE OF WAR, the artist depicts a rehal, an X-shaped book-rest used to hold religious scriptures.
 Displayed on the folding lectern are prayer beads, symbolizing prayers for the loss or death of a loved one, and a flower, symbolizing the youth and innocence of children.
 The series explores the aftermath of conflict, particularly focusing on the loss of young lives in war-torn countries, and the earth-shattering effect on the mournful parents of these children.
 Each sculpture is accompanied by the transcribed story of a child who lived and died in a time of war.

 “Often only names and ages are published in the media, but these children are much more than that.
 They had dreams and were loved by many.
 The installation's aim is to provide more information about them and pay tribute to their lives.
 The world has lost many beautiful humans who had so much potential and could have changed the world.” — Humaira Abid